niksy/figura/README.md

 #### el

-Type: `String|jQuery`
+Type: `String|Element`

-UI element on which should view be initialized.
+Element on which should view be initialized.

 #### childrenEl

 Type: `Object`

-List of `el` children elements.
+List of children elements.

 Input like this: